 A major new exhibition at the Asian Art Museum, Lost Kingdoms of Ancient China brings to life the distinguished Bronze Age cultures that flourished 3,000 years ago along the Yangzi River, a cradle of Chinese civilization.
 With more than 150 artworks from five major Chinese museums, Lost Kingdoms explores the artistic and spiritual landscape of the multistate Zhou dynasty, which was obliterated in 221 BCE by the all-conquering Qin Shi Huangdi, the legendary first emperor of China who commanded the creation of the Terracotta Warriors.

-Lost Kingdoms of Ancient China opens October 7, 2022 and is on view through February 7, 2023, only at the Asian Art Museum.
+[POSTPONED] Lost Kingdoms of Ancient China will be on view only at the Asian Art Museum.
 Showcasing archaeological finds from the Zhou Dynasty’s Zeng and Chu kingdoms—cultures of southern China “lost” to the Qin—much of what is traveling from China has only recently been restored and many objects will be on public display for the first time ever.

 “We are living in what is truly a Golden Age of archaeology—Chinese archaeology that is,” says Dr. Jay Xu, the Barbara Bass Bakar Director and CEO of the Asian Art Museum, and a globally-recognized specialist in early China.
 “There were always obvious gaps in the record that never made sense.
 We knew which states the Qin conquered—their historians were delighted to write that down—but what we were missing was the artistic evidence connecting the beliefs of older kingdoms with images that proliferated in later dynasties.
 Ever wonder why Chinese art brims with phoenixes, tigers, and snake-like dragons?
 Where do the styles we think of today as distinctly Chinese come from?
 Lost Kingdoms fills that gap with some of the most historically important, as well as eye-catching, finds in recent memory—splendors that bring you face-to-face with the past.”